-Modus Medical Devices, Inc. offers a range of cost-effective and innovative quality assurance tools for imaging, image guidance and radiotherapy.
+Modus QA offers a range of cost-effective and innovative quality assurance tools for imaging, image guidance and radiotherapy.

 With 2,600 QUASAR™ phantoms in clinical use worldwide, Modus Medical Devices Inc. is committed to assisting medical physicists and technologists in setting new standards in the field of medical imaging and radiation therapy.

 Founded in 2000, Modus develops and manufactures sophisticated and cost-effective imaging technology and QA solutions such as the first commercial programmable respiratory motion phantom to reproduce patient breathing waveforms.
 Driven by scientific roots and continued strong ties to the scientific community, Modus strives to remain at the forefront of the complex and ever-evolving field of medical radiation technology.
 Both in-house expertise and collaborative relationships with clinical physicists and researchers allow Modus to fully support existing products and to speed the development of new concepts and ideas into market-ready devices.